MikeyClausen/Prediction-of-Product-Sales/README.md

 - The Mean Squared Error was $1,096,396.50
 - The Root Mean Squared Error was calculated at $1,047.08

-##### Using this model to make predictions about sales will not be very reliable, considering previous metrics from how the model performed there is a disparity between R^2 and Root Mean Squared Error that is not negligible.

 ## Recommendations:

 ### Overall Recomendations